rafatavares03/chronometer/README.md

 How to use
 ----------
 <p>To run this chronometer you will only need to open the HTML in a browser.</p>
-<p>You can start the chronometer with the start button, for start to counting the time.</p>
+<p>You can start the chronometer clicking the start button, for start to counting the time.</p>
-<p>You can stop the chronometer with the pause button, for stop counting time.
-If you click in start, the chronometer will countinue count from when it stopped.</p>
+<p>You can stop the chronometer clicking the pause button, for stop counting time.
+If you click in start again, the chronometer will countinue to count from when it stopped.</p>
-<p>You can restart the chronometer to zero with the restart button.For start to count again you need to click on the start button.</p>
+<p>You can restart the chronometer to zero clicking the restart button.For start to count again you need to click on the start button.</p>
 <p>The chronometer count minutes, seconds and milliseconds.</p>

 Status